vbarahona/Panos2Grafana/README.md

 I am asuming that your PanOS Firewall is configured to anwer SNMP queries and you have a InfluxDB, Telegraf and Grafana instaled and configured propertly .
 I will not cover information about instalation and basic configuration.

 ## Telegraf
 We will colect data using Telegraf with the SNMP plugin.
-Just download [panos_snmp.conf](https://github.com/vbarahona/Panos2Grafana/raw/master/panos_snmp.conf), copy the file in /etc/telegraf/telegraf.d/ and restart telegraf
+Just download [panos_snmp.conf](https://github.com/vbarahona/Panos2Grafana/raw/master/panos_snmp.conf), modify the agents and comunities variables, copy the file in /etc/telegraf/telegraf.d/ and restart telegraf
 ```
 sudo service telegraf restart
 ```